Bushaija/Indian-Startup-Ecosystem-Data-Analysis-Project/README.md

-# India Startup Funding Analysis
+# India Startup Funding Analysi
 The Project analyses Funding Received by Start-ups in India from years 2018 - 2021.

 ## Summary